 Recommended: The most famous arc from the SAG (see above) run on the Aquaman title, a story that is uneven at points, but illustrates both the age and the character well- (Aquaman vol. 1 40-48)

 Recently Aquaman has gotten another reinvention that has taken him back to his classic roots in many ways.
 As part of the New 52, the company wide reboot of the DC Universe, very popular writer Geoff Johns relaunched the Sea King.
 Fortunately, Aquaman’s share in this experiment has been one of the high points.
 Johns’ run on the character, though not without its flaws, began what is almost certainly one of the best eras of my favorite aquatic adventurer.
 These stories have presented Aquaman in an impressive, heroic light, and the art is also simply amazing in its own right.
-While DC has recently struck yet again, replacing the immensely popular team on the book and taking Aquaman in ANOTHER ‘bold new direction’ that no-one wanted, it seems that the damage will be short lived, and this iteration of the Sea King is still likely to prove one of the best yet.
+While DC recently struck yet again, replacing the immensely popular team on the book and taking Aquaman in ANOTHER ‘bold new direction’ that no-one wanted, that damage was short lived.
+Dan Abnett came on the book and righted the ship, and this iteration of the Sea King is still likely to prove one of the best yet.

 Recommended: There are a few stories from a very promising but uneven run from the 00s where San Diego was sunk beneath the oceans by a massive earthquake and many of its inhabitants became water-breathers through mysterious means.
 One involves a nice overview of the character, while a few others are more straightforward adventures.
 I’m also throwing in the beginning of Geoff Johns run, which is good, while the art is amazing.
-These stories are only the beginning, and the ongoing Aquaman title is quite excellent these days- (Aquaman vol. 4 14, 22, 32, &39; Aquaman vol. 5 1-5; 26 & 27; and 35-40)
+Finally, I’m including some of my favorite stories from Jeff Parker, who has written what, for me, might very well be the best Aquaman stories ever.
+These stories are only the beginning, and the ongoing Aquaman title is still quite good these days- (Aquaman vol. 4 14, 22, 32, &39; Aquaman vol. 5 1-5; 26 & 27; and 35-40)

 Justice League (Unlimited): This is one of the greatest superhero shows of all time, and, as with the other shows by its creator, Bruce Timm, it took in the cannon of the comics and made something that is more than the sum of its parts.
 You should watch the entire thing just because it’s amazing.
 In general, the show is routinely even better than its source material, but their version of Aquaman is an exception.
 He is great in action, powerful, dynamic, and exciting, but his characterization is drawn from the worst version of Aquaman.
 He’s a hot-headed, ill-tempered jerk.
 Still, there are several episodes that are impressive, and they certainly show Aquaman as extraordinary and interesting.